 - Underwriters Laboratory (UL) 2202, Charging Station Safety

 - UL 2251 Standard for Safety of Plugs, Receptacles and Couplers for EVs

 - UL 991 Standard for Tests for Safety-Related Controls Employing Solid-State Devices

 - UL Subject 2594 Electric Vehicle Supply Equipment

 - Michigan Residential Code E3601.6.4

 NOTE: According to Michigan Residential Code E3601.6.4, separate disconnect for electric vehicle charging systems shall be permitted.
 The disconnect shall be located immediately adjacent to the outdoor meter cabinet.
 A permanent plaque or directory shall be installed at each service disconnect location identifying the other services, feeders, and branch circuits supplying a building or structure and area served by each service, feeder, and branch circuit.
 The disconnect shall not be required to be grouped with the service disconnects for the structure.

 BWL recommends receiving more than one price estimate from a licensed electrical contractor.
 Some electrical contractors that have installed residential charging stations with BWL are listed below in no specific order:

 Please have the electrical contractor contact BWL to have a staff member on-site.
-They will help determine the best location at the lowest cost for you.
+They will help determine the best location and approved installation for you.
 You can schedule this by emailing EVprogram@LBWL.com.

 Installations can begin after necessary “Electrical Permits” have been obtained.
 BWL will provide your electrician a copy of a meter spot before a new meter enclosure can be given.
 BWL will also provide a service order number which the Electrical Inspector can use to release the installation.
 Once this is complete, BWL will send someone out to install the new meter.